Weil, Gotshal & Manges LLP

-- Currently representing the General Motors estate in a federal FCA case involving claims against a former division of General Motors.
+- Lead Litigation counsel for the General Motors estate in a federal FCA case involving claims against a former division of General Motors.

 - Lead counsel for UnitedHealth ("United") in a qui tam suit filed by several hospitals challenging the adequacy of surcharge payments made under New York’s Health Care Reform Act.
 Secured a complete dismissal of all claims against United.